Scandinavia trip planning: which country should you go to?

 Why Finland?

-As I said, I would really only recommend Finland as a winter destination.
+As I said, I would really recommend Finland as a winter destination.
 In the summer, for example, Sweden and Norway have much more to offer in terms of natural beauty.
 However, if you are crazy about forests, lakes and mosquitoes then Finland in the summer is really something for.
-You can also see bears in the far north, but they are usually attracted with food.
-Since I am really opposed to that, I would never opt for such an experience myself.
-Wildlife just has to stay wild and should not be fed.
+You can also see bears in the far north, but they are lured in with food, like everywhere in Scandinavia, so it’s not a true wild experience.
 Santa Clause Village near Rovaniemi is also really terribly touristy and you’d better skip it!

 My Finnish favorites